 If a buyer asks you a question you are not comfortable of answering (such as those revolving around asking prices or offers), ask them to discuss with your estate agent.

-Selling Is Easy When You Know How To Do Your Own House Viewings!
+Selling Is Easier When You Know How To Do Your Own House Viewings!

 As you can see, selling your home is not that difficult once you know how to do your own house viewings.